 Whether you’ve been making art for decades, or you’ve never done something like this before, Engage Art is a space for you to learn, explore, submit your creative work, find recognition for your skill and creativity, and reflect on the greatest Artist ever.

 “The Bible has been the single greatest source and influence for literature, painting, and music in the history of the world.”

 Practically Engaging With Scripture

-The Engage Art Contest invites participants to submit art based on the Spiritual Battle topic as found in Ephesians 6:10-20.
+Engage Art invites artists to approach Scripture as a source of creative inspiration.
 Some might find this focus unusual, even off-putting.
 It’s important to remember that artists have been creating art based on Scripture for centuries, and good vs. evil is the most often told story in the history of humankind.

 Now is the time for this generation to contribute a fresh take on the depiction of the grand story shared in the Scripture.
 The themes are evergreen and provide fodder for a broad array of artistic response.
 And rest assured, when using Scripture as inspiration for artwork, you are in good company!

 Bach’s music was clearly about his deep and abiding faith, as were select pieces by Mozart.
 Bouguereau and Manet, both Catholic, created secular art mostly and are known as secular artists, but they also addressed scriptural themes.
 Many modern artists who came after them did, as well, including Chagall (Jewish), Dali (“Catholic without faith”), and Matisse (atheist).